mrzahaki/sudio/README.md

                     series: bool=False) -> Union[WrapGenerator, Record])
 ```

-The load method used to load a predefined recoed from the external database (static memoty) to
+The load method used to load a predefined record from database.
-the local database(dynamic memory).
 Trying to load a record that was previously loaded, outputs a wrapped version of the named record.

 - **parameters**:

-  - **name**: The name of the predefined record.
+  - **name**: The name of the record.
   - **safe_load**: if safe load is enabled this method tries to load a record in the local database, based on the master settings, like the frame rate and etc.
   - **series**: If enabled, attempting to load a record that has already been loaded will output the data series of the named record.